zgeaw/type-script-loader/README.md

 ### Babel

-type-script-loader works very well in combination with [babel](https://babeljs.io/) and [babel-loader](https://github.com/babel/babel-loader).
+typescript-loader-webpack works very well in combination with [babel](https://babeljs.io/) and [babel-loader](https://github.com/babel/babel-loader).
 There is an [example](https://github.com/Microsoft/TypeScriptSamples/tree/master/react-flux-babel-karma) of this in the official [TypeScript Samples](https://github.com/Microsoft/TypeScriptSamples).
 Alternatively take a look at our own [example](examples/react-babel-karma-gulp).

 ### 安装

 ```
-yarn add type-script-loader --dev
+yarn add typescript-loader-webpack --dev
 ```

 or

 ```
-npm install type-script-loader --save-dev
+npm install typescript-loader-webpack --save-dev
 ```

 You will also need to install TypeScript if you have not already.